VideoVerse: Does Your T2V Generator Have World Model Capability to Synthesize Videos?: Experiments

 \subsection{Case Study and User Study}

 Fig.~\ref{fig:case_study_pipeline} presents a case from VideoVerse.
-We see that the closed-source model Veo-3 not only successfully generates all events but also correctly understands common sense knowledge: ``the steed of Tang Sanzang......'' refers to a white horse.
-In contrast, open-source models such as Wan 2.1 and Hunyuan generate content accurately in the \textit{Attribution Correctness} dimension but struggle with world model level dimensions, such as \textit{Event Following} and \textit{Common Sense}.
-This highlights the significant gap between open-source and closed-source models at the world model level dimensions.
+We see that the closed-source Veo-3 and Sora-2 not only successfully generate all events but also correctly understand

+common sense knowledge: ``the steed of Tang Sanzang......'' refers to a white horse.
+In contrast, open-source models such as Wan 2.1 and Hunyuan generate content accurately in \textit{Attribution Correctness} but struggle with world model level dimensions, such as \textit{Event Following} and \textit{Common Sense}, highlighting the gap between open- and closed-source models at world model level dimensions.

 We employ the SOTA video understanding VLM, Gemini 2.5 Pro, to evaluate the T2V models on VideoVerse.
 To examine how well Gemini 2.5 Pro aligns with human judgment, we conduct a user study using 15 videos generated from 11 prompts in our VideoVerse, spanning over the ten evaluation dimensions.
-A total of 11 volunteers are invited to participate in the study, and there are 594 questions in the evaluation.
+A total of 11 volunteers are invited to participate in the study, and there are \textbf{594} questions in the evaluation.
 Following the same protocol as in Sec.~\ref{sec:evaluation_protocol}, participants are provided with the video and the corresponding question, mirroring the VLM evaluation setting.
 As shown in Tab.~\ref{tab:user_study}, there is a high consistency ($>$90\%) between human judgment and VLM evaluation in different dimensions.
-More details are provided in \textbf{Appendix~\ref{appendix:UserStduy_Detials}}.
-Although Gemini2.5 Pro demonstrates high alignment with human judgment, it is a closed-source commercial model that has limited accessibility to the community.
-To facilitate broader adoption of VideoVerse, we also provide results using other open-source VLMs as evaluators, as detailed in \textbf{Appendix~\ref{appendix:Can_the_other_VLMs}}.
+More details are provided in \textbf{Appendix F}.